mobile-devices/ruby-agents-sdk/docs/to_user/Beginner:: Developer_guide.md

 end
 ```

-Where *track* is a class with following accessors :
+Where *track* is an object of the *CCS::Track* class with following accessors:

 * **id**           : tmp id from the device
 * **asset**        : imei of device